abhi0324/OpenKruise-Karmada-OCM/multi-cluster-orchestration.md

 ```

 ### Resource Interpreter Framework

+The `ResourceInterpreterCustomization` CRD allows you to define how Karmada understands and interacts with custom resources like those provided by OpenKruise.
+These interpreter definitions are themselves declarative Kubernetes objects, meaning they can be version-controlled and applied using GitOps principles, ensuring consistent behavior across your entire multi-cluster environment.

 - **Built-in Interpreter**: Handles standard Kubernetes resources.
 - **Customized Interpreter**: For CRDs (like OpenKruise), users can define custom logic using Lua scripts via the `ResourceInterpreterCustomization` CRD.